Kiuryy/uaparser/README.md

 | OS version      | `10`   | 98.81%                         |
 | Device type    |  `tablet` | 99.98%                         |

-Layout engine, browser language, and other esoteric attributes are not parsed.
+Layout engine, browser language, and other possible attributes are not parsed.

 Coverage is estimated from a random sample of real UA strings collected across thousands of sources in US and EU mid-2016.